GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
 >
-> ~ *Kent Beck*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts